 5. Consistency

-An effective IT project manager keeps a track record of successfully delivered software projects.
-If one project is delivered on time and within budget and another one is a flop, the effectiveness of a project manager is questionable.
+To align with modern project management characteristics, it’s essential to keep a record of successfully delivered software projects.
+If one project is delivered on time and within budget and another similar one is a flop, the effectiveness of a project manager is questionable.
 Businesses rely on results that can repeat.

 6. Stress Resistance